bloon1365/bloon1365.github.io/_projects/GPS Tracking Collar.md

 <h2>Additional Improvements and Future Plans</h2>
 <ol>
   <li><strong>Miniaturized System:</strong><br>
-    If we can shrink our drop-off and electronics enough this collar could also be used on smaller animals suck as wolves.</li>
+    If we can shrink our drop-off and electronics enough this collar could also be used on smaller animals such as wolves.</li>
   <li><strong>Battery Optimization:</strong><br>
     Testing will determine whether to use two or three LSH20 batteries based on real-world energy consumption data.</li>
 </ol>